 Track the policy issues that impact public pensions at the federal, state, and local levels.
 Find out how to submit articles on this topic here and explore advocacy resources from NCPERS.

-By: Neil Hrab For members of the large Canadian public sector pensions, one item of interest in the federal budget was the government's effort to entice those organizations to invest more domestically -- specifically in Canada's tech and life sciences sector.
-Changes to the laws and regulations...
+For members of the large Canadian public sector pensions, one item of interest in the federal budget was the government's effort to entice those organizations to invest more domestically -- specifically in Canada's tech and life sciences sector.
 Continue Reading

 It's expected that the House and Senate tax-writing Committees – House Ways & Means and Senate Finance – will use 2026 to gather bipartisan proposals that ultimately would comprise a SECURE Act 3.0.
 Continue Reading

-With no end in sight for the federal government shutdown, Democrats continue to push for the extension of the expiring tax credits for the Affordable Care Act (ACA) health care premiums.
-This week, beneficiaries are also beginning to receive letters for their insurance companies with information...
+During the recent federal government shutdown, Democrats continued to push for the extension of the expiring tax credits for the Affordable Care Act (ACA) health care premiums.
 Continue Reading

 Explore the implications of the One Big Beautiful Bill Act (OBBBA) for public pension funds: unravel tax reforms, expanded spending, and heightened debt pressures—and learn how these shifts may affect fund strategy, interest rates and fiscal outlooks.
 Continue Reading